juli212/symptom-diagnostic-test/README.md

 This project intends to receive a symptom chosen by a user and return to them the most likely medical diagnosis.
 If there are multiple highest-frequency diagnoses, one will be chosen at random to be displayed.

+The API provided returns a Symptom object or a collection of Symptom objects and each of their nested possible Diagnosis options.
+Each Diagnosis object has a count attribute which provides the number of times it has been selected as the correct diagnosis for it's associated Symptom.

 # Getting started